Italian cruiser Elba: Design

 Elba was slightly larger than her sister ships.
 She was 88.2 m long overall and had a beam of 12.72 m and a draft of 4.86 m.
 Specific displacement figures have not survived for individual members of the class, but they displaced 2245 to 2689 LT normally and 2411 to 3110 LT at full load.
 The ships had a ram bow and a flush deck.
 Unlike her sisters, she had a copper-sheathed hull, which reduced fouling during lengthy periods between dockyard maintenance.
 Each vessel was fitted with a pair of pole masts.
 She had a crew of between 213 and 278.

 Her propulsion system consisted of a pair of horizontal triple-expansion steam engines that drove two screw propellers.
 Steam was supplied by four cylindrical fire-tube boilers that were vented into two funnels.
 On her speed trials, she reached a maximum of 17.9 kn at 7471 ihp.
 The ship had a cruising radius of about 2100 nmi at a speed of 10 kn.
 Also unlike her sisters, she had a copper-sheathed hull, which reduced fouling during lengthy periods between dockyard maintenance.

 Elba was armed with a main battery of four 15 cm L/40 guns mounted singly, with two side by side forward and two side by side aft.
 A secondary battery of six 12 cm L/40 guns were placed between them, with three on each broadside.
-Close-range defense against torpedo boats consisted of ten 57 mm guns, six 37 mm guns, and a pair of machine guns.
+Close-range defense against torpedo boats consisted of eight 57 mm guns, six 37 mm guns, and a pair of machine guns.
 She was also equipped with two 450 mm torpedo tubes.
 Elba was protected by a 50 mm thick deck, and her conning tower had 50 mm thick sides.